Day hiking from El Chaltén

 There are no direct flights from El Calafate into Chile, but overland travel is possible from Puerto Natales and Torres del Paine National Park.

-Spring The start of the visitors season.
+Spring The start of the visitor season.
 Receding snow reopens the trails.
 Mornings and nights are still chilly, but there are far fewer hikers on the trails.

 Summer Long days of over 17 hours of daylight, with typically fine weather but with strong winds.
 This is peak season, so booking accommodation in advance is essential.